-Filling the hole in the obvious way (whether manually or by post-processing), we get the reverse append function.
+Filling the hole in the obvious way (whether manually or by postprocessing), we get the reverse append function.

 This example shows that the result of the lifting process depends not only on the observable behavior of a function (as expressed by the coherence property), but also on its implementation.
-This renders functional lifting sensible to syntactic perturbations: one should have a good knowledge of how the bare function is written to have a good understanding of the function obtained by lifting.
-Conversely, extensionally equivalent definitions of a single bare functions might yield observably distinct ornamented function, as is the case with append and append bis.
+This renders functional lifting sensitive to syntactic perturbations: one should have a good knowledge of how the bare function is written to have a good understanding of the function obtained by lifting.
+Conversely, extensionally equivalent definitions of a single bare function might yield observably distinct ornamented functions, as is the case with append and append\bis.

 The implementation of automatic lifting stays very close to the syntax of the original function.
 This has interesting consequences: we conjecture that if the projection has a constant cost per recursive call, then the (asymptotic) complexity of the lifted function (excluding the complexity of computing what is placed in the holes) is no greater than the complexity of the bare function.
-The downside is that it is impossible (in general) to obtain the projection function from lifting the identity function f and f are the identity runs in constant time while projection does not.
+To stay close to the intended meaning of the function, the automatic lifting will not call the projection functions defining the ornaments in the generated code.